-WorkOutDoors is the only workout app that displays a fully functional vector map (like maps on the iPhone).
-The map contains all the information necessary for outdoor workouts, including paths, trails, tracks & pistes.
+WorkOutDoors displays a fully functional vector map (just like the maps on the iPhone).
+The map is perfect for outdoor workouts because it includes paths, trails, tracks & pistes.

-The use of vectors mean they can be smoothly panned with your finger and zoomed with the digital crown.
-The data is from OpenStreetMap and can be cached on your watch for use when there is no data signal.
+Maps can be smoothly panned with your finger and zoomed by using the digital crown.
+They can also be stored offline on your watch for use when there is no data signal.
+Choose from standard maps or topographic maps with contours and hill shading.

 The map can rotate to match the compass (if available) or the direction of travel.
 When rotating the GPS location is below the centre, to show more detail ahead than behind.

 The optional red compass points towards the north.
 Tap it to turn auto-rotate on or off.